 Utah Fish and Game Advisories

-The Utah Department of Environmental Quality and the Utah Department of Health and Human Services (DHHS) work together to monitor the presence of chemical toxins in fish and waterfowl in Utah waters.
+The Utah Department of Environmental Quality (UDEQ) and the Utah Department of Health and Human Services (DHHS) work together to monitor the presence of chemical toxins in fish and waterfowl in Utah waters.
 Even when present in the water in extremely small amounts, some chemicals tend to accumulate in fish and game tissues because they absorb contaminants from the water and sediment and from the food they eat.
-The amount of contaminants fish accumulate depends on the species, size, age, and sex, and the feeding area of the fish.
+For fish, the amount of contaminants they accumulate depends on the species, size, age, and sex, and the feeding area of the fish.

-Generally, older, larger individual fish accumulate the most contaminants.
-In some cases contaminants are shed each time the fish spawn.
+Generally, older and larger fish accumulate the most contaminants.
 Since fish accumulate many contaminants in their fatty tissues, certain species with higher oil or fat content can pose more risk than others when both inhabit polluted areas.

 Fish consumption advisories are recommendations by UDEQ and DHHS to limit or avoid eating certain species of fish or waterfowl from local waters due to potential health risks from contaminants.

 Some fish may not be safe to eat because they accumulate environmental contaminants from the water which they live and eat.
 Women who are pregnant, may become pregnant, or are nursing should be very careful about the fish that they eat.

 Utah public health officials issue fish consumption advisories when contamination levels are unsafe.
 The advisories outline recommendations for limiting intake of specific fish at specific locations.

 Waterfowl consumption advisories are for waterfowl such as ducks or geese that are harvested from the Great Salt Lake marshes when there are elevated levels of mercury detected.

 For more information visit the UDEQ Frequently Asked Questions page.